 - Secondary glaucoma can be treated with eye drops, laser treatment or surgery, depending on the underlying issue

 - Childhood glaucoma often requires surgery to correct the problem in the eye that led to the build-up of fluid and pressure

 All patients will be required to attend regular follow-up appointments to monitor your eyes and check that the treatment is working.
 It’s essential not to miss any of these follow-up appointments.

 Eye drops are the main treatment for glaucoma and several different types can be used.
 All eye drops work by reducing the pressure in your eyes.

-Unfortunately eye drops can have negative side effects, such as eye irritation, and some are unsuitable for people with certain underlying conditions.
+Unfortunately, eye drops can have negative side effects, such as eye irritation, and some are unsuitable for people with certain underlying conditions.

 Some patients may need to use more than one type of eye drops at the same time.
 Eye drops are normally taken between one and four times a day.

-If your condition can not be improved using eye drops, laser treatment may be recommended.
+If your condition cannot be improved using eye drops, laser treatment may be recommended.

-Laser treatment involves a high-energy beam of light being carefully aimed at part of your eye, to stop fluid building up inside it.
+Laser treatment involves a high-energy beam of light being carefully aimed at a part of your eye, to stop fluid building up inside it.

 There are several different types of laser treatment: